 5 Tips To Help Scratching Birds

-Is your bird scratching a lot?
+Do you have a problem with scratching birds?
 More than seems normal?
-Bird’s naturally scratching themselves as a way to remove dust and dirt from their 1000's of feathers.
+Bird’s naturally scratch themselves as a way to remove dust and dirt from their 1000's of feathers.
 Your bird instinctively needs each of its feathers to be clean and aligned in preparation for flight.
 That’s why a healthy bird can be observed preening its feathers throughout the day.
 But, if your bird seems to be scratching too much, you may want to check it out.

 Take a closer look at your bird.
 Do you see bald spots?
 Does your bird’s skin look red or have abrasions or scratch marks?
 Are your bird’s feet or exposed skin around the face flakey?
 These are all symptoms that something is wrong.

 Next, determine whether your bird has a mite or a lice infestation.
 Mites and lice are pretty rare for captive parrots that are kept indoors.
 But it happens, and if you feel that your bird has any sort of parasite, please take it to your avian vet.
 Mites and lice feel like a thousand mosquito bites all over the body.

 Most frequently, birds scratch due to dry skin.
 Most of our parrots are from sub-tropical, very humid climates.
 They have opportunities to bathe and get sprinkled with fresh rainwater throughout the day.
 I'll bet your home is not nearly as humid as a rainforest, nor does your bird have as frequent opportunities to bathe.
 North American and European climates are not as temperate as a rainforest.